Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 3870 1GB is 13% quicker than the Radeon HD 6750 1GB overall, because of its higher data rate. (explain)
+Memory BandwidthTheoretically, the Radeon HD 3870 1GB should perform a bit faster than the Radeon HD 6750 1GB overall. (explain)

-Texel RateThe Radeon HD 6750 1GB will be much (more or less 110%) more effective at texture filtering than the Radeon HD 3870 1GB. (explain)
+Texel RateThe Radeon HD 6750 1GB will be quite a bit (more or less 110%) more effective at texture filtering than the Radeon HD 3870 1GB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 3870 1GB is superior to the Radeon HD 6750 1GB, though only just barely. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon HD 3870 1GB is superior to the Radeon HD 6750 1GB, but it probably won't make a huge difference. (explain)

-Memory Bandwidth: Memory bandwidth is the max amount of information (counted in megabytes per second) that can be transported past the external memory interface in a second.
-It's worked out by multiplying the interface width by its memory clock speed.
-If it uses DDR type memory, it must be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+Memory Bandwidth: Memory bandwidth is the max amount of information (counted in MB per second) that can be moved across the external memory interface in a second.
+It is worked out by multiplying the interface width by its memory speed.
+If the card has DDR type RAM, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The better the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
+This is worked out by multiplying the total texture units by the core speed of the chip.
 The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed in one second.
-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly write to its local memory in a second - measured in millions of pixels per second.
-The figure is calculated by multiplying the amount of Render Output Units by the clock speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly record to its local memory per second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of Render Output Units by the the card's clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 |